chrisdodgers/Useful_Mods_For_Various_Modern_ASUS_Mobos/README.md

 - With the system off and disconnected from power, clip your programmer onto what you've identified as your SPI chip(s).

-- Connect your SPI programmer to your machine of choice for performing the backup/flash proceedure. *(In this guide example I am once again using a CH341a.
+- Connect your SPI programmer to your machine of choice for performing the backup/flash procedure. *(In this guide example I am once again using a CH341a.
 The following commands will vary based on the programmer you are using!)*
 - Backup your SPI chip(s).
 Example: `sudo flashrom -p ch341a_spi -r chip1_bkup1.img`.

 >[!NOTE]
 >Some mobos have *two* SPI chips instead of just one - where an image is split between two chips!
-This is very important to be aware of, as it will add some aditional steps which I will briefly cover.
+This is very important to be aware of, as it will add some additional steps which I will briefly cover.
 More detailed flashing guides can be found elsewhere.
 In the case of having *two* SPI chips - ensure you backup the second one as well.
 Example: `sudo flashrom -p ch341a_spi -r chip2_bkup1.img`.
 >

 >[!NOTE]